 May 21 - May 24, 2001

 Hydrographic Society of America

-Jakobsson, Martin; Calder, Brian; Mayer, Larry A.; and Armstrong, Andy, "Error Estimation of Bathymetric Grid Models Derived from Historic and Contemporary Data Sets" (2001).
-Center for Coastal and Ocean Mapping.
+Jakobsson, Martin; Calder, Brian R.; Mayer, Larry A.; and Armstrong, Andy, "Error Estimation of Bathymetric Grid Models Derived from Historic and Contemporary Data Sets" (2001).
+U.S. Hydrographic Conference.
 223.